TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

 - If `feat` is in the release notes, the minor version will be increased.
 - If `fix` is in the release notes, the patch version will be increased.

-OBS: The version number will be increased by one (i.e. `1.0.0` -> `1.0.1`).
+_OBS: The version number will be increased by one (i.e. `1.0.0` -> `1.0.1`).
 This means that if the minor version is increased, the patch version will be reset to `0`, and if the major version is increased, both the minor and patch version will be reset.
-However, note that the previous versions _did not followed this rule_.
+However, note that the previous versions did not follow this rule.
 For example, I incorrectly increased the minor version from `2.1.0` to `2.2.1` when the version should have been increased to `2.2.0` instead.
-Altough this makes versioning a bit confusing, I will not be changing it, and will instead try to stay consistent from now on.
+Altough this makes versioning a bit confusing, I will not be changing it, and will instead try to stay consistent from now on._

 ### Why is the git history so messy?